dghorai/pygeoml/docs/ObjectDetection.md

 The algorithm works based on the following four approaches:
 1) Residual blocks
-This first step starts by dividing the original image (A) into NxN grid cells of equal shape, where N in our case is 4 shown on the image on the right.
+This first step starts by dividing the original image (A) into NxN grid cells of equal shape.
 Each cell in the grid is responsible for localizing and predicting the class of the object that it covers, along with the probability/confidence value.

 2) Bounding box regression
 The next step is to determine the bounding boxes which correspond to rectangles highlighting all the objects in the image.
 We can have as many bounding boxes as there are objects within a given image.
 YOLO determines the attributes of these bounding boxes using a single regression module in the following format, where Y is the final vector representation for each bounding box.
 Y = [pc, bx, by, bh, bw, c1, c2]

-3) Intersection Over Unions or IOU for short
+3) Intersection Over Unions or IOU
 4) Non-Maximum Suppression.

 Steps to follow: